Paul J. Schissler

-Paul J. Schissler (November 11, 1893 – April 16, 1968) was an American football, basketball, and baseball coach.
+Paul John Schissler (November 11, 1893 – April 16, 1968) was an American football, basketball, and baseball coach.
 He coached football at the high school, college, and professional levels, and is credited with starting the National Football League's annual Pro Bowl.

 Coaching career

 Schissler first coaching position was as the head football coach at Hastings High School in Hastings, Nebraska.
 He had been a stand-out athlete at HHS, graduating in 1911.
 He coached there for two seasons, from 1913 to 1914.

 College

 Schissler's first collegiate position was as the 16th head football coach at Doane College in Crete, Nebraska.
 He only coached one season with Doane College during the 1915 season and had a record of 5–3.
 Schissler left Doane to become the head football coach at St. Viator College in Bourbonnais, Illinois where he coached again for only one season in 1916.

 In 1919, Schissler went to the University of Nebraska.
 There he was an assistant football coach, the head basketball coach, and the head baseball coach.
 Schissler was the head coach of the basketball team for two seasons, posting a 37–5 overall record.
 As the head baseball coach at Nebraska, Schissler posted a three-year record of 20–14.

 In 1921, Schissler was appointed as the athletic director at Lombard College in Galesburg, Illinois.

 Schissler was the head football coach for Oregon State from 1924 to 1932.
 During his nine-year tenure, he compiled a 48–30–2 (.613) record.
 He led the Beavers to three seven-win seasons in 1925, 1926, and 1930.
 He was known for opening seasons strong, having had a 76–0 win against Willamette University, a 67–0 win against Multnomah Athletic Club, and a 51–0 win against Willamette.